Holland Lop: Behavior

-Holland Lops, as a breed are considered to be very calm rabbits even though they tend to come off as shy at first.
+Holland Lops as a breed are considered to be very calm rabbits even though they tend to come off as shy at first.
 As a result of this, owners can expect to spend time playing and relaxing with their Lops.
 In addition to exercise, Holland Lops also require toys to chew on.
-This is not only important for keeping them occupied, but also for avoiding potential dilemmas.
-If neglected, this could ensue in the destruction of personal items, or even walls, as reported by some owners.
+This is not only important for keeping them occupied, but also for avoiding destructive behaviour to other objects or property.

 As a whole, the Holland Lop is considered to be a very friendly breed.
-Although there is individual variation for each rabbit, this is what is reported.
-Also, Male rabbits, or bucks, have been reported to be less nippy than female rabbits, although they do tend to experience a stage where they are shyer and nippy.
+Male rabbits (bucks) have been reported to be less nippy than female rabbits (does), although they do tend to experience a stage where they are shyer and nippy.
 This typically occurs when they would like to be bred.
 However, does are often much neater than bucks.
 Bucks have been known to exhibit destructive behavior, often resulting in ruined cages.

 Health

-The Holland Lop is a breed of rabbit that is healthy and simple to care for compared to other rabbits, since the majority requires only basic grooming.
-There are no hereditary diseases unique to Holland Lops, but they still can suffer from other common rabbit diseases.
-They are an active breed that requires plenty of physical stimulation and playtime to be happy and healthy pets.
-They live an average of seven to ten years.
-Holland Lops need weekly brushing in order to prevent intestinal blockages that can be the result of fur ingestion during self-grooming.
-Additional brushing is needed during the yearly two weeks of molting.
-Nails should be trimmed monthly.

-Checking for overgrown teeth is a must as well, since these can be very painful for the rabbit.
-A diet consisting of plenty of timothy hay should be enough to prevent this from occurring.
-In the case that the teeth do become overgrown this can cause their mouth to shift and in turn lead to possible infection and abscesses.
-The Holland Lop diet should consist of around 80 percent hay(unlimited), 10 percent leafy greens, 5 percent of pellets and 0-5 percent treats.
-In addition, these rabbits need an unlimited supply of fresh water.